hahnicity/redcrab/README.md

     redcrab funny --user-agent redcrab --username foobar --method get_controversial

 ## Schema
 Right now the schema is very basic.
-We are simply storing the author name, their comment, and the comment id.
+For comments we are simply storing the submission id, the comment text, and the comment id.
 The submission id can be used as a foreign key to link comments to submissions.
-This is not necessary however.
 If desired a different schema can be set up through the `postgres_schema.py` file.
-At the moment the implementation of storing comments and submissions is rather hard coded but this can change easily as well.
+We can add additional columns to store by modifying the `DATABASE` var.
+Then,as long as the column names match with the `praw` object attributes they will be correctly populated into the database.

 ## Caveats
 There is one major caveat to using this tool; the rate limiting of the Reddit API. `redcrab`